This action is for NT Residents Only

 Every day that destructive commercial barramundi gillnets are in our Territory waters, they pose a serious risk to threatened, endangered and protected species including dugongs, turtles, dolphins, and endangered sawfish, increasing the risk of local extinction for some species.

-In August 2024 the CLP committed to phase out the barra gillnets.
-Nearly two years on and there has been no tangible action to meaningfully progress the phase out.
+In June 2024 the CLP committed to phase out the barra gillnets.
+Two years on and there has been no tangible action to meaningfully progress the phase out.

 The environmental stakes have risen with snubfin and humpback dolphins now listed as threatened under Australian laws, and the freshwater sawfish has been uplisted to Endangered.